wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 2.7.9 [04/11/2013] =

 * Bug Fix - Auto-Importing Facebook comments was broken in some cases
-* Bug Fix - Twitter "Attention requred.
+* Bug Fix - Twitter "Attention required.
 Unfinished setup" message even if setup is finished
 * Bug Fix - Twitter error "The text of your tweet is too long" - Thanks to Twitter's "minus another character from image post" update
 * Bug Fix - Several small/cosmetic bug fixes